mwpastore/dalli-rate_limiter/README.md

 noted that a Memcached ring can lose members or indeed its entire working set (in the event of a flush operation) at the drop of a hat.
 Mission-critical use cases, where repeated operations absolutely, positively have to be restricted, should probably seek solutions elsewhere.
+If you have already have Redis in your stack, you might consider a Redis-based rate limiter (such as Sidekiq::Limiter).
+Redis has better mechanisms for locking and updating keys, it doesn't lose its working set on restart, and polling can be reduced or eliminated through use of its built-in Lua scripting.

-The limiting algorithm, which was overhauled for the 0.2.0 release to greatly reduce the number of round-trips to Memcached, seems to work well but it is far from battle-tested.
+The limiting algorithm&mdash;which was overhauled for the 0.2.0 release to greatly reduce the number of round-trips to Memcached&mdash;seems to work well, but it is far from battle-tested.
 Simple benchmarking against a local Memcached instance shows zero lock timeouts with the default settings and 100 threads hitting the same limit concurrently.
 (Testing performed on a 2012 MacBook Pro with an Intel i7-3615QM processor and 16 GB RAM; benchmarking scripts available in the `bin` subdirectory of this repository.)

 As noted above, this is not a replacement for an application-level rate limit, and if your application faces the web, you should probably definitely have